 If you are planning to study in Canada for less than 6 months, you may study as a "Visitor" (temporary resident status) in non-degree programs only; longer-term studies and studies within a degree program require you to have a Study Permit.
 Students from some countries may also require a Temporary Resident Visa (see below).

 To obtain a study permit, you will need to have the following documents:

-The cost of the work permit is free because it is required for your studies.
+If you have a Study Permit you may work in Canada until your permit runs out.
+You must apply for a PGWP before.
 You will, however, be required to complete an immigration medical examination in order to be able to work with children or in health care settings.
 For more information, see the International Student Services Coordinator.

 Many countries require a Transit Visa if you are going to be travelling through them on your way to Canada.
 If you are travelling through other countries on your way to Canada, be sure to ask your travel agent if you need Transit Visas for those countries.

 When applying for Study Permit students from designated countries will be required to pass an immigration medical examination performed by a designated medical practitioner.
 For students coming from countries where this examination is not required for their Study Permit a medical examination may still be necessary before an internship, practicum, summer camp job or field education service with children or in medical settings can begin.
 Students coming from a designated country should wait to apply for a Work Permit until after the medical examination is passed.

 Citizenship and Immigration Canada